yahoogm/final-project-gigih/README.md

 ## Installation

+Before install the project you need to clone or download the backend app to this link [midterm-gigih](https://github.com/yahoogm/BE-Midterm-Gigih) and don't forget to read the docs.

-Use the package manager [yarn](https://yarnpkg.com/) to install Tokopeduli play.
+After it use the package manager [yarn](https://yarnpkg.com/) to install Tokopeduli play.

 ```bash
 yarn install